-There are always new packages coming out, and others being
+There are always new classes and packages coming out, and

-or uncommon class or package by hand — perhaps a private
+special class or package by hand; perhaps a public one that

-files.
-This is the ‘The Right Place’ to put files
+is the ‘The Right Place’ to put files mentioned

 classes and packages, so anything you put in your Personal TEX Directory will be

-MiKTEX and ProTEXt you need to tell MiKTEX where it is
+For MiKTEX (only) you need to tell the MiKTEX

 - Either